 For out-of-state or international visitors: The closest international airport to Kings Canyon National Park is Fresno Yosemite International Airport.
 It’s about a one-hour drive from there to reach Grant Grove.

-It’s a windy, mountain road, so be careful.
+It’s a winding, mountain road, so be careful.
 I’d suggest downloading directions to your phone so you can use it without service.
 YES, you will need a rental car.
 Public transportation is nearly non-existent here, unfortunately.

 Where to Get Gas in Kings Canyon